-A film about Ben Bushill and his poem “The One Puzzle”.
+A film about poet and carpenter Ben Bushill.
 An attempt to speak to us all, no matter our background, of the wondrous strangeness and simplicity of being a human on planet Earth.
-The film is part documentary, part “spoken word music video”.

 My meeting with Charles Eisenstein, whose book “The Ascent of Humanity” helped me figure out what was “off” in this world, and how it could be instead.

-A film about communication with nature, featuring amazing talents like Charu Hariharan and Andris Bird Whisperer.
+A film on communication with nature, featuring amazing talents like Charu Hariharan and Andris Bird Whisperer.
 Jojking, crystal bowl healing and bird speech mixed into a meditative experience.

 Two men from completely different cultures meet and start playing together on the subway platforms of New York.
 A documentary about friendship, migration and the unifying power of music.

 I tell a friend I’ve moved to Järna, Sweden – a place of alternative ideas.
 “Oh, really?
 Aren’t those the nutjobs who bury cow skulls in the fields?”.
 I decide to find out what biodynamic farming is.

-A conversation with musician Randy K on his boat in New York.
-About being knocked out, having less but giving more, and forgiving your enemy.
+A conversation with musician Randy Korenczuk on his boat in New York.
+A film about being knocked out, having less but giving more, and about forgiving your enemy.